-The two-year Charles H. Revson Senior Fellowships in Biomedical Science are awarded annually to eight outstanding New York City scientists entering their third or fourth year of postdoctoral research.
+The two-year Charles H. Revson Senior Fellowships in Biomedical Science are awarded annually to eight outstanding New York Metro area scientists entering their third or fourth year of postdoctoral research.

 Although private and governmental agencies offer two or three years of support for postdoctoral training, funding for the third and fourth years of training is rare.
 In 1981, the Foundation established its flagship fellowship program to help address the need for funding in these critical years, when postdoctoral fellows are finishing their initial projects and establishing themselves as independent researchers.

 The fellowship is open to candidates who have completed at least two years of postdoctoral research at one of the following institutions: